qfpl/blog/content/posts/intro-to-state-machine-testing-2.md

   executeSequential initialState actions
 ```

-`propRegFirst` takes a client environment, `env`, that is used to run `servant-client` actions, as
+`propRegFirst` takes a client environment (`env`) that is used to run `servant-client` actions, as
-well as an IO action, `reset`, that we use to reset the app state between test runs.
+well as an IO action (`reset`) that we use to reset the app state between test runs.
 If we didn't reset
 the state, each test would begin with the model state's initial value, and an application state that
 contained whatever was left over from previous runs.
 Not a good place to start when you're trying to
 ensure your model and application state always agree.

 `commands` lists the commands that `hedgehog` may select from when generating tests.
 The `ClientEnv`
 required to execute actions with `servant-client` is passed to each command, as they each need to
 run requests using `servant-client`.
-Given this list of possible commands, we can ask `hedgehog` to
+Given this list of possible commands, we then ask `hedgehog` to
 generate a random sequence of between 1 and 100 of them for each test.
 We use `Gen.sequential`
 because this property is going to run each command in sequence --- that is, we won't attempt to run
 any of these commands in parallel.
 That's a topic for another post.